jdcapa/ChemPhysConst/README.md

-PeriodicTable
+ChemPhysConst
 ======================

-A small python library allowing access to atomic weights, isotopic compositions and elemental properties for all known chemical elements.
+A lightweight python library allowing access to physical constants, periodic table data and mathematical conventions
-It is meant to be lightweight using an hdf5 database.
+The periodic table data contains atomic weights, isotopic compositions and elemental properties for all known chemical elements.

 Installation
 ------------